surajgoraya/surajgoraya.ca/SECURITY.md

 # Security Policy

-You may report vulnerabilities via the policy stated here, or in the `.well-known` security policy here for more information: [https://surajgoraya.ca/.well-known/security.txt](https://surajgoraya.ca/.well-known/security.txt)
+You may report vulnerabilities via the policy stated here, or in the `.well-known` security policy here: [https://surajgoraya.ca/.well-known/security.txt](https://surajgoraya.ca/.well-known/security.txt)

 ## Supported Versions
 All versions.